Taking Courses in London

 Temple Faculty-Led Course

-Each Temple student will enroll in a Temple faculty-led course to help them contextualize their experiences in London in a broad, academic manner.
-This course spans both semester phases, and the subject matter varies each semester.
+Each Temple student will enroll in two courses with a Temple faculty member to help them contextualize their experiences in London in a broad, academic manner.
+The Temple faculty member will teach one special topics course that relates to their area of expertise while the second course would focus on representation in British mass media.
 Course descriptions are included below.

-All courses listed below are offered during the fall and spring semesters, and students must select their top 10 choices of the following key courses, electives and internships in addition to the required Temple faculty-led course (described above).
+All courses listed below are offered during the fall semester, and students must select their top 10 choices of the following courses offered at Goldsmiths University of London.
 All students must register for a minimum of 12 credits to be eligible for financial aid and be in compliance with U.K. laws.